 From self-government to municipal

-According to TV 2 Nord, the municipality has provided loan guarantees for DKK 241 million over the past six months.
+According to TV 2 Nord, the municipality has provided loan guarantees for 241 million kroner in the past six months.
+In the autumn, the port's board resigned after disagreements over the port's strategy.

 /ritzau/